aashrayr21/Summer-2025-Research/README.md

 Imported stock indicator data from Yahoo Finance.
 Originally did testing on a large cap stock (SOFI), medium cap stock (NOA), and a small cap stock (BRTX).
 Testing was done on stock data over the course of 10 days, with all three initial stocks going through the process.
 Started with a 70/20/10 split of the data and then put it through three different machine learning algorithms which were GD Boost, Random Forest, and LSTM.
-Initial models were the data showed GD Boost to have the best model so I proceeded with that algorithm and applied RSI to it before putting it through paper trades.
+Initial models showed GD Boost to have the best model so I proceeded with that algorithm and applied RSI to it before putting it through paper trades.
+It is important to note that Yahoo Finance only keeps data for 60 days so I had to change the dates twice and later on in this current file, LSTM was found to be better but I didn't want to restart my project from at that point.
 Then the data was denoised using moving averages and put through the same process and once again paper traded.
 The paper trades were done with a value of $1,000,000.
 These were just initial tests and now it was time to apply the same code to 4 new stocks that were top daily gainers for their respective days.